LIMXTEC/BitSend/contrib/rpm/README.md

 them from the git repository where you retrieved this file.

 Sources 100+ are for files that are not source tarballs and are not maintained in the bitsend git repository.
-At present only an SVG version of the Bitsend icon is used.
+At present only an SVG version of the bitsend icon is used.

 ## Patches